 - 1/3 cup full fat sour cream

 - 1/2 stick butter, COLD, salted or not salted

 - 2-3 tablespoons bacon grease, Crisco or lard

 - 1 7-8 inch pan, cast iron or non-stick

 Pre-heat oven to 375 degrees.
-Put in your well-greased pan.
-When melted, it should be a think "puddle."
+Place your choice of grease into pan.
+When melted, it should be a thick "puddle."
 Meanwhile, prepare your mix.

 Add wet ingredients and gently combine until moistened.
 Do not overmix.

 Using a hot pad, remove pan from oven.
 Add corn meal mixture.
 You should hear a sizzle.
 Smooth the top.
 Return to oven.
 Turn down heat to 350.
 Bake for about 15-20 minutes until top is golden and toothpick comes out clean when inserted in center.
 Flip onto a wire rack.
 If desired brush melted butter or drizzle on a bit of honey and brush it over the surface.

 Allow to cool 10-15 minutes.
 Slice into wedges and watch it disappear.

 My "from scratch" cornbread recipe is here: http://www.kitchenbounty.com/2014/01/cornbread-south-vs-north.html